A wolf is lurking in a bird patch at Brooklyn Bridge Park that everyone needs to know. This wolf is a birder named Heather Wolf.

 Heather focuses on a Gray Catbird low in the shrubs, singing one of its quirky, incomplete songs reminiscent of jazz.

 Her ears are trained to hear all the birds and their songs.
-She says the key is listening for something different.
+But, she says the key is listening for something different.

-“A Blackpoll Warbler makes a very high-pitched sound, so it stands out,” she says.
+“A Blackpoll Warbler makes a very high-pitched sound, so it stands out.”

-She’s so in tune with sounds that she hears someone’s shoes making a squeak and thinks it’s a bird.
+Heather’s so in tune with sounds that she knows it’s not a bird when she hears someone’s shoes making a squeak.

 Favorite Places in Her Bird Patch